tarantool/doc/doc/book/box/indexes.rst

 Index operations are automatic: if a data-manipulation request changes a tuple, then it also changes the index keys defined for the tuple.

+The simple :doc:`index-creation </reference/reference_lua/box_space/create_index>`
-The simple index-creation operation that we've illustrated before is:
+operation that we've illustrated before is:

 ..  cssclass:: highlight
 ..  parsed-literal::